 What Type Of Lighting Is Best For Outdoors?

 The most important factor to consider is that the lighting is suitable for outdoor use.
 You should look into low voltage when picking your landscape lighting.

 If you have 120-volt 15- and 20-amp receptacles in your backyard, they MUST be protected by a Class A GFCI (Ground Fault Circuit Interrupter).

-If the outlet is exposed to elements like rain or snow, it needs to have a cover plate, typically called “in use” covers, marked “Extra Duty.”
-This is important to have whether or not a cord is plugged into the receptacle.
+Outlets exposed to elements like rain or snow must have a cover plate, called “in use” covers and marked “Extra Duty.”
+This should be installed whether or not a cord is plugged into the receptacle.
 I always recommend you leave these installs to a professional.
 It’s important to do this to code.

 Outdoor Low Voltage Lighting System